 Warning for future UK Passport Index

 The Henley Passport Index warns our ranking could continue to decline in years to come.
-It has stated, “Throughout most of the index’s history, the UK has held one of the top five places in the ranking,” it said.
+“Throughout most of the index’s history, the UK has held one of the top five places in the ranking,” it said.
 “However, with its exit from the EU now imminent, the UK’s once-strong position looks increasingly uncertain.”

-It continued saying, “The Brexit process has not yet had a direct impact on the UK’s ranking, but new research using exclusive historical data from the Henley Passport Index indicates that this could change, with consequences that extend beyond a decline in passport power.”
+It continued, saying, “The Brexit process has not yet had a direct impact on the UK’s ranking, but new research using exclusive historical data from the Henley Passport Index indicates that this could change, with consequences that extend beyond a decline in passport power.”

 What does the future hold?